vortexntnu/new_vortexntnu.no/README.md

 # webpage
-This webpage is displayed at ![vortexrov.no].
+This webpage is displayed at !(http://vortexrov.no).